openhab/org.openhab.binding.zwave/doc/elexa/dmws1_0_0.md

 ## Overview

-The Dome Leak Sensor is a battery powered Z-Wave Plus device that can detect wetness and send a notification when it does so.
+<p&gtThe Dome Leak Sensor is a battery powered Z-Wave Plus device that can detect wetness and send a notification when it does so.
 The Leak Sensor consists of two parts—the “SENSOR ASSEMBLY,” and the optional “REMOTE SENSOR PROBE.”
 They both detect water similarly, using three visible “LEAD.”
-The moment water touches any of the LEAD, the device will beep and send a notification with its moisture status to its Z-Wave controller.
+The moment water touches any of the LEAD, the device will beep and send a notification with its moisture status to its Z-Wave controller.</p&gt

 ### Inclusion Information

-Put controller in inclusion mode.

-Remove cover from device, remove tab from battery (if present), and press button 3 times rapidly.
+<p&gtPut controller in inclusion mode.</p&gt <p&gtRemove cover from device, remove tab from battery (if present), and press button 3 times rapidly.</p&gt

 ### Exclusion Information

-Put controller in exclusion mode.

-Remove cover from device and press button 3 times rapidly.
+<p&gtPut controller in exclusion mode.</p&gt <p&gtRemove cover from device and press button 3 times rapidly.</p&gt

 ### Wakeup Information